DrLex0/print3d-adjustable-glass-bed-bracket/SpringLoadedKnobs/README.md

 For the **knobs:** as with the originals, **ABS** is recommended for heat resistance.
 Print slowly and if possible, provide moderate cooling to get an accurate result.
 See the main README in the top level of this repository for more details.

+All these parts should be printed at 0.1 mm layers.
+Infill doesn't really matter.

 The knobs are available in both fine and coarse threads, and normal and small sizes, like the originals.
 Print the knob that matches the pin thread and bracket height you're using.
 You should print the normal size knobs unless you have a very thin bed that would cause the knobs to stick out above the glass.

 For the **gasket mold:** again see the [Customizable Gasket Mold Maker page](https://www.thingiverse.com/thing:2287689) for instructions.
 In a very short nutshell: use **ABS** because it seems the least sticky to the silicone.